Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/KCNA_Prep.md

   ![PM1-2](Pods_Manifests/PM1-2.jpg)
 - 08162025 Create the manifest then validate both spacing and contents are correct.
   ![PM1-3](Pods_Manifests/PM1-3.jpg)
-- 08162025 Troubleshooting of pods not starting due to crash loop.
+- 08162025 TROUBLESHOOTING: Pod not starting due to acrash loop.
   ![PM1-4](Pods_Manifests/PM1-4.jpg)
-- 08162025 Troubleshooting of the wrong image being defined in the manifest.
+- 08162025 TROUBLESHOOTING: tHE wrong image is defined in the pod manifest.
   ![PM1-5](Pods_Manifests/PM1-5.jpg)
-- 08162025 Troubleshooting of the incorrect image version being defined in the manifest.
+- 08162025 TROUBLESHOOTING: The incorrect image version is defined in the pod manifest.
   ![PM1-6](Pods_Manifests/PM1-6.jpg)
 - 08162025 Describe running pods and review applicable details, speficially start process for all three.
   ![PM1-7](Pods_Manifests/PM1-7.jpg)